|Edward Larocque Tinker, circa 1914.

 The first major program initiated by the Foundation was the Tinker Visiting Professorships.
 A chair was endowed at Columbia University in 1968, followed by endowments at the University of Texas in 1973, the University of Wisconsin in 1975, Stanford University in 1978, and the University of Chicago in 1980.

 The Foundation’s initial programmatic foci included demographic education and information, social science research, community development, and higher education.
 The focus of the Tinker Foundation’s grants program has changed over the years to address emerging and urgent issues in Latin America.
 Today the Foundation’s Institutional Grants are focused on democratic governance, education, and sustainable management of natural resources.

 One of the Foundation's more successful initiatives is the Tinker Field Research Grants program.
 First awarded in 1979, these grants are intended to give graduate students their initial research experience in Latin America.
 To date, more than 8,000 graduate students from 45 universities around the U.S. have participated.

-In 2009, the Tinker Foundation celebrated its 50th anniversary and updated its institutional grants program to include the areas noted above.
-At this time, the Tinker Foundation also recognized the leadership of Ms. Muse as she retired from the Foundation by establishing the Muse Prize in Antarctic Policy and Science to recognize up-and-coming experts on Antarctica.
-The prize, which concluded in 2018, has been awarded to 10 notable researchers who have dedicated their professions and passions to this continent.
+At its 50th anniversary in 2009, the Tinker Foundation honored the leadership of Ms. Muse upon her retirement from the Foundation by establishing the Muse Prize in Antarctic Policy and Science for promising mid-career experts.
+The prize, which concluded in 2018, has been awarded to 10 accomplished researchers who have dedicated their professions and passions to this continent.